kevlariii/kevlariii.github.io/_teaching/2024-qp-teaching-1.md

 location: "Gif-suf-yvette, France"
 ---

-Served as a Teaching Assistant for Quantum and Statistical Physics.
-A mandatory course for first-year engineering students at CentraleSupélec.
-My role included preparing excercices and quizzes, animating 1h30/week sessions and supporting the students for exam preparation.
+As a Teaching Assistant for this mandatory first-year engineering course at CentraleSupélec, I:
+- 📝 Designed **exercises and quizzes** to reinforce key concepts.
+- 🎯 Led **weekly 1h30 sessions**, guiding students through problem-solving and discussions.
+- 📚 Provided **exam preparation support**, helping students grasp complex topics and improve their understanding.